Sex and the Single Girl: Supplemented edition

 The Four Square paperback edition published (in London) in 1964 includes "£ove $tory", an unpaginated 32-page supplement by the cartoonist and illustrator John Glashan, between pages 128 and 129.

 Film adaptation

-Warner Bros. paid $200,000 for the rights to the book that was made into a film of the same name (1964), starring Natalie Wood, Tony Curtis, Henry Fonda and Lauren Bacall.
-The film version follows the main character, Dr. Helen Gurley Brown (Wood), who is based loosely on Brown, through several comedic situations resulting from the publication of her book Sex and the Single Girl.
+Warner Bros. paid $200,000 for the rights to the book, which was made into a film of the same name (1964), starring Natalie Wood, Tony Curtis, Henry Fonda and Lauren Bacall.
+The film version follows the main character, Dr. Helen Gurley Brown (Wood), based loosely on the real Brown (who held a business degree but no doctorate), through several comedic situations resulting from the publication of her book Sex and the Single Girl.